 How many kilowatt hours should I be using each year?

-That depends on the size of your home, the number of people in your family, and whether you spend a lot of time out at work, or most of your time at home.
+How many kWh you’ll use annually depends on the size of your home, the number of people in your family, and whether you spend a lot of time at home.

 According to energy industry figures:

-A small family who live in a three-bedroom house and are in full-time work and education might use 3,200 kWh of electricity and 13,500 kWh of gas
+- A small family who live in a 3-bedroom house and are in full-time work and education might use 3,200 kWh of electricity and 13,500 kWh of gas

-Four or five students sitting around all day in a large four-bedroom house could rack up about 4,900 kWh of electricity and 19,000 kWh of gas
+- 4 or 5 students who spend most of the day at home in a large 4-bedroom house could use about 4,900 kWh of electricity and 19,000 kWh of gas

 Can I use kWh to compare energy costs?